Conni Shelnut & AP list

 18.What book, poem, piece of music, or artwork has influenced you?
 Write

-down your thoughts and feelings about this work and write a dialogue in which
+down your thoughts and feelings about this work and write a dialogue in

 the work responds to you.